Los 40 USA

 spainSPAINchileCHILEcolombiaCOLOMBIAusaUSAmexicoMEXICOlatin usaLATIN USAamericaAMERICA

-Trump’s tariff-centric economic plan for the election, if implemented, could lead to significantly higher costs for consumers across a wide range of items.
+Trump’s tariff-centric economic plan could lead to significantly higher costs for consumers across a wide range of items.

-Donald Trump’s campaign for the presidential election has placed tariffs at the forefront of his economic strategy.
-The former president has proposed a sweeping 10-20% tariff on all foreign imports, with an even higher 60% tariff on goods from China.
+Donald Trump’s campaign for the presidential election placed tariffs at the forefront of his economic strategy.
+The president-elect promised the US would charge 25 percent tariffs on all imports from Canda and Mexico starting the first day of his administration.

 Tariffs are taxes imposed on imported goods, and while they may seem like a straightforward way to protect domestic industries, their economic impact is far more complex and often detrimental to consumers.
 Understanding how tariffs work is crucial to grasping why Trump’s proposed policy could lead to higher costs for American households.

 When a tariff is imposed, it is the importing company that pays the tax.
-For example, if a 20% tariff is placed on imported televisions, a $500 TV could suddenly cost $600, with the extra $100 going to the government as tax revenue.
+For example, if a 20 percent tariff is placed on imported televisions, a $500 TV could suddenly cost $600, with the extra $100 going to the government as tax revenue.

 The idea behind the plan is to encourage American manufacturing and American made products rather than items from abroad.
 However, domestic producers will raise their prices due to reduced competition from foreign products, while businesses that import products will pass on the additional cost to consumers through higher prices.